Geometric Bounds for Persistence: Introduction

-We would like to point out that from one side, while we give upper bounds for quantities from applied topology (e.g., lifespans of homology classes) with metric geometry concepts, at the same time, these results provide computational lower bounds for metric geometry notions based on ideas from persistent homology.
-This bidirectional relationship underscores the synergy between these fields, enabling us to derive insights that contribute to both domains.
+We highlight the bidirectional relationship between applied topology and metric geometry: on one hand, with the goal of improving their interpretability, we establish upper bounds for crucial quantities which originated in applied topology (e.g., lifespans of homology classes) using concepts from metric geometry; on the other hand, these results yield computational lower bounds or estimates for metric geometry notions inspired by persistent homology; see~\Cref{rmk:compute-fillrad}.
+This interplay underscores the synergy between these fields, enabling insights that advance both domains.

+\textbf{Cores.}~Conceptually, our results establish a relationship between a given space $\X$ and another space $\Lambda_\X$, which functions as a \emph{core} for $\X$.
+This represents the central thread weaving together the various parts of the paper.
+Specifically, estimates on the lifespans of homological features that arise as the radius of neighborhoods of $\X$ increases are derived from the distance between $\X$ and $\Lambda_\X$: \begin{itemize} \item In \Cref{sec:width}, where we explore various notions of widths, the role of the core $\Lambda_\X$ is, roughly speaking, assumed by a $k$-dimensional space closest to $\X$.
+In this context, the $k$-width can be interpreted as the distance between $\X$ and this approximate core, $\Lambda_\X$.
+In this section, we first recall the classical notions of Urysohn and Alexandrov width and then introduce a new variant which we call treewidth.

+\item In \Cref{sec:spread}, after recalling the notion of spread, we introduce the notion of \"uberspread, where the core $\Lambda_\X$ is treated as an \"ubercontractible space, and the distance between $\X$ and $\Lambda_\X$ provides an upper bound on the lifespans in any degree.
+Notably, the condition imposed on the core in this context is the triviality of its homology groups, rather than any restriction on its dimension.

+\item In \Cref{sec:extinction}, where we analyze extinction times, we impose strong geometric conditions—such as convexity or hyperconvexity—on $\Lambda_\X$ to derive extinction bounds based on the distance between $\Lambda_\X$ and $\X$.
+This is done through the concepts of convexity deficiency and hyperconvexity deficiency, which we introduce therein. \end{itemize}